neontools is a free online marketing toolbox made for marketers and business owners.

 URL Shorteners have 3 main advantages:

-1. They allow you to gather meaningful data about the clicks on your URLs (for example the amount of clicks or your audience’s geographical location)
+1. They allow you to gather meaningful data about the clicks on your URLs (for example the number of clicks or your audience’s geographical location)

 A detailed overview on why you should use URL Shorteners is available in this article on our blog.